Importation of Engines, Vehicles, Vessels and Machines

 Implementation of the CBSA SWI

-14. On , the CBSA SWI launched a new IID release service option that allows importers and customs brokers (must be registered with the CBSA) to submit and obtain electronic release for goods regulated by PGAs.
+14. On , the CBSA SWI launched a new release service option (IID service option 911) that allows importers and customs brokers (must be registered with the CBSA) to submit and obtain electronic release for goods regulated by PGAs.

-15. As of , importers of engines, vehicles, vessels and machines have an option to submit release requests to the CBSA electronically by using an IID.
+15. As of , importers of engines, vehicles, vessels, machines and equipment have an option to submit release requests to the CBSA electronically by using an IID.
 The data elements required in the IID vary depending on the prescribed product(s) being imported and the applicable regulations.
-All of the data elements (optional, conditional, and mandatory) included in the IID for the importation of engines, vehicles, vessels, and machines can be found in the Appendix B3.4 of the SWI IID Electronic Commerce Client Requirements Document (ECCRD).
+All of the data elements (optional, conditional, and mandatory) included in the IID for the importation of engines, vehicles, vessels, machines, and equipment can be found in the Appendix B3.4 of the SWI IID Electronic Commerce Client Requirements Document (ECCRD).

 16. ECCC will receive the IID information at the time of release of each shipment.
 For more information about the SWI, please refer to the CBSA website Single Window Initiative.
 The SWI IID ECCRD provides technical and system requirements information.